 is too poor to

 stop working and borrow money to go to school, hopefully “News You Can

 help you extract knowledge from the world to build your own curriculum.

 I have a new form of entertainment, and it is

 hilarious.
 Once you understand the game of manipulation, lying

-and bullshit, it is highly entertaining to look for it and expose it.
+and BS, it is highly entertaining to look for it and expose it.
 Like

 the Ram trick truck ad for the last Superbowl, implying Martin Luther King